 Every RegEx allows (and preserves) these characters, treating them as boundaries of a “permeable membrane” through which contextual information flows.
 For example, .U+E000.. still becomes …U+E000.

-Rehydrate the HTML AST.
+Rehydrate the html ast.
 For all k, set element k’s text content to the segment starting at separator occurrence k.

 import { transform, DEFAULT_SEPARATOR } from "punctilio";transform(`"Wait${DEFAULT_SEPARATOR}"`);// → `“Wait”${DEFAULT_SEPARATOR}`// The separator doesn’t block the information that this should be an end-quote!